mimilettd/roommate_api/README.md

 ```
 name, email, password, gender, about, location, picture, occupation, smoker, pet_friendly, personality, smoker_ok, pet_ok, personality_preference, gender_preference
 ```
+  * Parameters must be sent through the headers.
   * If user is successfully updated, the <b>user item</b> will be returned.
 If the user is not successfully updated, a 500 status code will be returned.

 ### Authentication Resources